 Table 8.2 Minimum Considerations Consideration Description Fair Housing Projects must follow fair housing laws and requirements.
-Refer to Section III.b., rail Housing Fair Housing and Equal Opportunity.
-The new family member(s) need not meet the eligibility requirements of the project, Eligibility unless expressly required by the application, contract, or regulation, as long as Liigibility the head of household's eligibility was documented at entry.
-Refer to Section VI, Participant Eligibility .
+Refer to Section III.b., Fair Housing and Equal Opportunity.
+EligibilityThe new family member(s) need not meet the eligibility requirements of the p unless expressly required by the application, contract, or regulation, as le the head of household's eligibility was documented at entry.
+Refer to S VI, Participant Eligibility.
 Terms of The terms of occupancy (i.e., lease agreement) must not prohibit a change in Occupancy household composition.
 Refer to Section XIII.e, Housing Agreements .
 Housing The unit must meet all applicable housing requirements, such as suitable dwelling Requirements size.
-Refer to Section XIII, Housing Requirements .
-Rent or The income of all household members must be considered where participants pay Occupancy rent or an occupancy charge.
+Refer to Section XIII, Housing Requirements.
+Rent or The income of all household members must be considered where part Occupancy rent or an occupancy charge.
 Refer to Section X., Determining Income and Charges Calculating Participant Rent.